drewfish/node-crank/Readme.md

     </dd>
     <dt><b>read-only</b></dt>
     <dd>
         Doesn't commit to the SCM.
-(See "doesn't try to do everything" above.)
+(See "not try to do everything" above.)
     </dd>
     <dt><b>config file (optional)</b></dt>
     <dd>